suturanky/week4/CodeBook.md

       30  .Subject 30

 activity
-      each of the six activities each subject carried out
+      Each of the six activities each subject carried out

       WALKING
       WALKING_UPSTAIRS